SNIT01/CS2-Audio-Switcher/README.md

 - `Custom Engines` - For engine sounds.
 - `Custom Ambient` - For other ambient sounds.

+These are found in the directory where the mod is installed.

 ## Module Packs
 Audio Switcher supports module packs delivered as separate mods via PDX.